NL33/electron-git/README.md

 - clear out icons/memory.json.  and any icons built up in the icons folder.
 Unless want to have a few there for faster load.

+- remove dev tools in menu

+- and remove open dev tools call in opening windows

 ## Next
 - when select item in navigator, minimize the navigator window
 - keyboard shortcut (command+2) for calling up project focus window.
 DONE